travis-ci/travis-foundation/_posts/2014-01-09-half-the-way.md

 The next day, I visited the [Munich Ruby User Group](http://munich.rubyshift.org/) - “RubyShift”, and I gave an intro to RVM wrappers and the gem-wrappers replacement.
 I’ve met inspiring people and hope to visit them again soon.

-On my way from Munich to Berlin for the “Winter Hacking” with [Rails Girls Berlin](http://railsgirlsberlinb.de), I worked on RVM2-ui (https://github.com/rvm/rvm2-ui).
+On my way from Munich to Berlin for the “Winter Hacking” with [Rails Girls Berlin](http://railsgirlsberlinb.de), I worked on [RVM2-ui](https://github.com/rvm/rvm2-ui).
 It’s a Ruby library for handling the console output in RVM 2.0.
 By the time I reached Berlin I had a good test coverage and everything was working as expected.

 At the event, I helped some of the attendees to understand Rails and automated testing.
 After the attendees made it through a day of hacking, there was some mulled wine and time to sum up everything.
 At the end of the day, I caught the train home, my head still buzzing with the amazing conversations we had about software and life.

 Back home, I was charged with energy after such exciting times and got right back to coding.
 I made further improvements to [gem-wrappers](https://github.com/rvm/gem-wrappers), moved [pluginator](https://github.com/rvm/pluginator) to version 1.0.0 added support for Ruby versions older than 2.0.
 Most importantly, I have put more work into extracting pieces of RVM 1.x into RubyGems.
 That way they can be reused by anyone.
 The last of these is [gem-empty](https://github.com/rvm/gem-empty), another gem useful outside of RVM.
+Indeed, one of my gems has already found use outside of RVM: Josh Lubaway’s pre-commits tool is now [using pluginator](https://github.com/jish/pre-commit/issues/104)

 All in all, a lot happened the last month, I made new friends and wrote lots of great code.
 What a way to end the year and start the new one!